MicrosoftDocs/azure-video-indexer/azure-video-indexer/accounts-overview.md

 ## Trial account

-When starting out with [Azure AI Video Indexer](https://www.videoindexer.ai/), click **start free** to kick off a quick and easy process of creating a trial account.
+When starting out with [Azure AI Video Indexer](https://www.videoindexer.ai/), select **start free** to kick off a quick and easy process of creating a trial account.
 No Azure subscription is required and this is a great way to explore Azure AI Video Indexer and try it out with your content.
 Keep in mind that the trial Azure AI Video Indexer account has a limitation on the number of indexing minutes, support, and SLA.

 With a trial account, Azure AI Video Indexer provides up to 2,400 minutes of free indexing when using the [Azure AI Video Indexer](https://www.videoindexer.ai/) website or the Azure AI Video Indexer API (see [developer portal](https://api-portal.videoindexer.ai/)).

-The trial account option is not available on the Azure Government cloud.
+The trial account option isn't available on the Azure Government cloud.
 For other Azure Government limitations, see [Limitations of Azure AI Video Indexer on Azure Government](connect-to-azure.md#limitations-of-azure-ai-video-indexer-on-azure-government).

 > [!NOTE]
 > Any trial account that has not been logged into for 12 months might be deleted.
 To prevent its deletion, simply log into the trial account.